raymond-1227/rmcommunity/docs/roles.md

 ## Special Roles

-We sometimes give out special roles for people either because they're helpful or because it's a joke role.
+We sometimes give out special roles for people either because they're helpful or it's a joke.

 | Role       | Requirements                                     |
 |------------|--------------------------------------------------|